alexantr/yii2-ace/README.md

 <?= $form->field($model, 'attributeName')->widget(alexantr\ace\Ace::className()) ?>
 ```

+## Default configuration

+This widget has default options to prevent its hiding: `minLines = 5` and `maxLines = 100`.

+If you want to disable default options you can set property `useDefaultClientOptions` to `false`.

 ## Using global configuration

 To avoid repeating identical configuration in every widget you can set global configuration in